-- 1. Next to the bottom bracket
+- 1. Next to the bottom bracket or inside a frame bag

 - 2. Underneath the handlebars, especially if your phone/bike computer is directly above

 - 3. At the bottom of any bag

 - 4. Directly underneath the saddle

 - 5. In the same pocket as your phone